II The

 leaves off the second half of the comparison.

-The confusion comes when the phrase is heard instead of read.
+confusion comes when the phrase is heard instead of read.

 If the speaker’s annunciation isn’t clear,